Arts Education and Outreach

-RiverTunes is a small community-based/volunteer assisted Music Camp, whose purpose is to validate, encourage and promote the creative music abilities of all people with informally learned American-based Roots Music.
+RiverTunes is a small community-based volunteer assisted Music Camp, whose purpose is to validate, encourage and promote the creative music abilities of all people with informally learned American Roots Music.

-Anyone never having “given it a go” with learning music, anyone having previously experienced genuine struggles or negative experiences learning music, and from never before beginners to folks wishing to progress to the next level, RiverTunes provides a really fun opportunity for people with a desire to explore, learn and grow musically in a supportive and safe environment.
+From anyone never having “given it a go” with learning music, those having previously experienced genuine struggles or negative experiences learning music, and from never before beginners to folks wishing to progress to the next level, RiverTunes provides a really fun opportunity for anyone with a desire to explore learn and grow musically in a supportive and safe environment.

-We are three and a half days of acoustic music instruction, performance opportunities, evening activities, jamming, dance and more in a breathtaking outdoor setting in the heart of California’s beautiful gold country.
-Study voice along with string, percussion and keyboard-based instruments in a variety of genre.
-We explore traditional and contemporary Folk and Americana, Blues, Pop, Hawaiian, Tin Pan Alley, Bluegrass, Old Time, Swing and Dance, along with Improvisation, Rhythm, Songwriting, Theory, Performance Craft…and lots of Jamming!
+We are three and a half days of acoustic music instruction, performance opportunities, evening activities, jamming, and more in a breathtaking outdoor setting at Rancho El Chorro Outdoor School on California’s beautiful Central Coast just 6 miles from Morro Bay to the west and 6 miles from San Luis Obispo to the east.
+It’s an opportunity to study with a variety of string, voice, percussion and keyboard-based instruments in a variety of genre.
+Traditional and Contemporary Folk and Americana, Blues, Pop, Hawaiian, Tin Pan Alley, Bluegrass, Old Time and Swing are just some of the styles delved into.
+Improvisation, Rhythm, Songwriting, Theory, Performance Craft and Jamming are other popular topics.

-Camping under the stars, making new and/or reuniting with friends, eating delicious/ nutritious catered food, tons of laughter, very little sleep, lots of “ah ha!” moments and so much more, await us every year.
+Camping out under the stars, making new friends and reuniting with friends of RiverTunes past, eating delicious/nutritious catered food, tons of laughter, very little sleep, enjoying the platypus races, feeding the elephants, and so much more…make for one of the highlights of your year.

 Where We Are

 RiverTunes is now based on the Central Coast at Rancho El Chorro Outdoor School, just west of San Luis Obispo, California.

 Visit our website rivertunes.net